Covid-19 is precipitating change the likes of which we haven’t seen for generations and the extent to which we can only currently guess.

 Out of necessity, and against the odds, we have seen communities, the wider public sector and civil society step up and work together to respond to local needs, largely in the absence of clear and effective direction, investment or co-ordination from national government.
 What would it take to learn from this endeavour and start to put in place some firm foundations for the future?

 Finding ways of recognising and honouring the passage of time and events is part of the human condition.
-All cultures have well established rituals to march such occasions, from funerals and other life events to rites of passage ceremonies.
+All cultures have well established rituals to mark such occasions, from funerals and other life events to rites of passage ceremonies.
 It enables us to recognise the loss that is inherent in all change.
 We have to leave something behind – behaviours, houses, processes, a single life, jobs, perspectives, people, norms – in order to move forward.
 Marking transitions is a vital step in this process, to add to our collective story and heritage.
 Even in a commercial context, it is no accident that visitors to the Ben and Jerry’s factory in Waterford, Vermont can walk around the Flavour Graveyard and pay homage to those old favourites no longer in production.

 Mark Twain records how, in developing the technical skills to safely navigate the Mississippi, he started to see the river more analytically and so lost a sense of its intrinsic natural beauty.
 This is a feeling well known to anyone seeking proficiency in a sporting or artistic endeavour, that progression from the initial unconscious incompetence to conscious competence (cumulating, in the zen tradition, with mastery – an unconscious competence).
 At all stages there is something to be lost, let go of.